 The most basic implication has to do with accessibility.
 What if folks can no longer read the copy in your email?
 (Spoiler: We found cases where this happened.)
 Worse, what if your call to action is hidden?
 (Spoiler: We found evidence of this, too).

 So yes, dark mode is definitely one of the biggest monkey wrenches thrown at email marketers in the last few years.

 But where there’s fear, there’s hope!
-Let’s start by shining a light on the dark mode theme to provide some real insight into what the “dangers” of dark mode are, and how you can best prepare.
+Let’s start by shining a light on the dark mode theme to provide some real insight into what the “dangers” are, and how you can best prepare.

 First, a quick primer on dark mode themes and how they impact email design.

 Simply put, the dark mode setting inverts colours on a phone or computer, so you’re using a dark background against light text.
 This is said to reduce eye strain and preserve battery life — although according to a Purdue University study, the battery life point largely applies to OLED devices like smartphones released after 2017, and the effects are generally overstated.

 And since most HTML emails have a white background, email clients (like Google and Apple) made the assumption emails will look funny if the rest of the screen had a black background.
 So they decided to automatically convert emails to match dark mode.

 For regular emails sent by an individual, this isn’t a big deal.
 Most people don’t apply much formatting to their emails aside from maybe font size.

 On the other hand, for email developers and marketers who design HTML emails to match the look and feel of their website or app, this automatic color palette conversion poses serious issues.

-What are the actual effects of dark mode on email?
+What are the actual effects of dark mode for email?